DatDaiGia/datdaigia.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My paper, LAA-Net, has been accepted in CVPR 2024!
+My paper, LAA-Net, has been accepted in <a href="https://cvpr.thecvf.com/">CVPR 2024</a>!